JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 For Android modules that do not rely on Compose Multiplatform:

-1. Add the plugin to the [Gradle version catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml):
+1. Add the Compose compiler plugin to the [Gradle version catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml):

     ```Ini
     [versions]